Learn how to use Viam to make an LED blink with a Raspberry Pi.

 Before proceeding, be sure that you have connected your Pi to the Viam app.

 Now it's time to configure your machine's components.
-Go to the Viam app and navigate to your new machine's CONFIGURE tab.
+Go to the Viam app under the LOCATIONS tab, and navigate to your new machine's CONFIGURE tab.

 Add a board component to represent your single-board computer, which in this case is the Raspberry Pi.
 To create the new component, click the + icon next to your machine part in the left-hand menu and select Component.
 Select the board type, then select the pi model.
 Enter a name or use the suggested name for your board and click Create.
 We used the name "local".